ketan-rathod-713/MyWeb/web projects/DesignEngineering2/readme.md

 add animation in frontPage for the headline movement

-One another Project Idea
-Restorant web
-scan qr
-add items purchased and it will show total amount done and then give options of paytm and netbanking like features think about it atleast ha ha

 add visual effects for chart using historial data from cryptocompare api or another see the others and try to implement it .